Teaching & Learning Services

 Every year, the HT Libraries dedicate hundreds of hours to scheduled teaching activities (322 in 2016, for example).
 Those teaching sessions cover topics like information seeking, source criticism, reference management and academic conduct, addressing the generic skills students are expected to master, not least according to many courses' study plans.
 The content and the extent of the scheduled teaching activities may vary depending on the subject.
-Furthermore, the HT Libraries offer open sessions, such as information seeking workshops at the end of the semesters, when students are working with their Bachelor's or Master's thesis.
+Furthermore, the HT Libraries offer open sessions, such as reference management workshops at the end of the semesters, when students are working with their Bachelor's or Master's thesis.

 Information seeking for students